Wynnum

 Wynnum hosts an older demographic, ranking in the top quartile nationwide

-The median age in Wynnum is 43 years, which is significantly higher than Greater Brisbane's average of 36 years and also older than Australia's median age of 38 years.
-In Wynnum, the 55-64 age group makes up 13.9% of the population compared to Greater Brisbane, while the 25-34 age group is less prevalent at 9.5%.
-Post-2021 Census data shows that the 75 to 84 age group has grown from 5.0% to 6.5%, and the 65 to 74 cohort increased from 10.2% to 11.2%.
+The median age in Wynnum is 43 years, significantly higher than Greater Brisbane's average of 36 years and Australia's median age of 38 years.
+The 55-64 age group comprises 13.9% of the population in Wynnum, compared to a lower prevalence of the 25-34 cohort at 9.5%.
+Post-2021 Census data shows that the 75 to 84 age group has grown from 5.0% to 6.5%, while the 65 to 74 cohort increased from 10.2% to 11.2%.
 Conversely, the 45 to 54 age group has declined from 15.9% to 14.7%.
-Population forecasts for Wynnum in 2041 indicate substantial demographic changes.
-The 75 to 84 age group is expected to grow by 91%, reaching 1,903 people from 998.
-Notably, the combined 65+ age groups will account for 63% of total population growth, reflecting Wynnum's aging demographic profile.
-In contrast, the 0 to 4 and 35 to 44 age cohorts are expected to experience population declines.
+Population forecasts for 2041 indicate substantial demographic changes in Wynnum.
+The 75 to 84 age group is projected to grow by 91%, reaching 1,903 people from 998.
+Notably, the combined 65+ age groups are expected to account for 63% of total population growth, reflecting Wynnum's aging demographic profile.
+In contrast, the 0 to 4 and 35 to 44 cohorts are forecasted to experience population declines.

 Frequently Asked Questions - Age